GalienCodes/CPA/README.md

 # CPA
-This is the  website wich show the set to go though
+This is the  website wich show the set to go though to become a CPI partner